OathPros/COMP3/source/controls/checkboxes.rst

 .. image:: ../img/screenshots/checkbox.png

 Checkboxes allow users to control binary options or properties.
-In general, :doc:`switches <switches>` are preferred to check boxes.
-However, in some situations a check box may be more suitable.
+In general, :doc:`switches <switches>` are preferred to checkboxes.
+However, in some situations a checkbox may be more suitable.

 Guidelines
 ----------